KCCG/shell-genomics/_extras/guide.md

 This lesson is meant to be taught in its entirety.
 For novice learners, schedule around 4 hours for this lesson.
 If your learners are already somewhat familiar with the bash shell, the earlier episodes can be condensed.

-This lesson uses data hosted on an Amazon Machine Instance (AMI).
-Instructors will be sent information on how to log-in to the AMI by the workshop coordinator a few days before the workshop.
-If you are running a self-organized workshop, register the workshop with our [self-organized workshop form](https://amy.carpentries.org/forms/workshop/) and send us an email at mailto:team@datacarpentry.org with information on how many people you expect to have at the workshop, and we'll start instances for you to use in the workshop.
-The day before the workshop, we'll send you the login information for your learners.

 ## Technical tips and tricks

 ## Common problems

-Learners will work through an Amazon Web Service (AWS) instance for this lesson.
-The workshop coordinator will set up AWS instances for your workshop a few days ahead of time.
-Put the links for all instances on your workshop Etherpad and have learners put their name next to the instance they will use.
-This prevents learners from accidentally messing up another learner's filesystem.

-The workshop coordinator usually sets up more AWS instances than needed for the registered learners.
-If a learner accidentally deletes or overwrites data files, you can have them change to a different AWS instance.